Skip to main content

 Choose Semantic Scholar if you want powerful academic search features for free.

 Not sure where to start?
-Try Atlas free and see how mind maps and grounded citations change the way you work with sources.
+Try Atlas and see how mind maps and grounded citations change the way you work with sources.

 Migrating from NotebookLM to an Alternative